 Soccer Coaching Staff

 Adrian Blewitt was named UALR’s head soccer coach in December 2012, and he was immediately tasked with turning around a struggling program.
-In his first year with the Trojans, that turnaround was in full swing.
+In his first two years with the Trojans, that turnaround is fully underway.

 In 16 years as a head coach, Blewitt led his teams to appearances in the Sweet 16 and Elite Eight of the NCAA Tournament and six conference championships, and he has won four conference or region Coach of the Year honors.
 On three separate occasions, Blewitt's teams have finished the year ranked in the top 10 nationally.